rishabhaalingil/Banking-Loan-Analysis/README.md

 9. Bad Loan Percentage is highest (25.62%) in the Small Business category.
 10. Applicants in the Grade G category have a higher tendency to apply for 60-month loan terms (82%).

+# How This Analysis Can Help Improve Bank Performance:

+1. Identifying trends and patterns in loan services enables banks to make data-driven decisions for product development, risk management, and customer targeting.
+2. Understanding borrower behaviour and preferences allows banks to tailor loan products and services to meet evolving customer needs.
+3. Monitoring KPIs and performance metrics helps banks identify areas for optimization, mitigate risks, and enhance overall efficiency and profitability in their loan services.